AdamCSmithCWS/BBS_iCAR_route_trends/README.md

 It's effectively an over-dispersed Poisson regression model with random slopes representing the trends at each route, random intercepts representing the mean abundance (mean count) on each route, as well as the among and within observers effects (true observers, see below)

+## Estimated trends and abundances on Google Drive

+I've applied this model to the BBS for \~400 species.
+Estimated slopes, trends, and intercepts, for every route and species are available to explore in a personal [Google Drive](https://drive.google.com/drive/folders/1w5WMg-sdrrJaO9E8LYB-13GSWBVI2HE3?usp=sharing).
+The drive includes a readme file that explains the contents as well as trend maps for all species.

 ## Observer effects

 The observer effects here are random effects for each observer, not the observer-route combinations, used in the bbsBayes models.
 This is a new thing for the hierarchical Bayesian BBS models.
 The MCMC algorithm of JAGS and BUGS has a great deal of trouble separately estimating observer effects from route-level intercepts.
 The HMC algorithm in Stan, plus the spatially explicit estimates of the route-level intercepts, appears to have much more success.